biappi/Refactoring-C-in-Swift/article.md

   * `Tabboz`, `Zarro` Being impartial, I will only quote the current Urban Dictionary definition:

-        The zarro, always uneducated, impolite and probably a fan of soccer/football, loves to drive a scooter and goes around with other zarri making noise, smoking pot and looking for cocaine.
+    > The zarro, always uneducated, impolite and probably a fan
+    > of soccer/football, loves to drive a scooter and goes around
+    > with other zarri making noise, smoking pot and looking for
+    > cocaine.

   * `disco.c` Club
+  * `eventi.c` Events
+  * `lavoro.c` Job
+  * `scooter.c`
+  * `scuola.c` School
+  * `telefono.c` Mobile
+  * `tempo.c` Time
+  * `tipa.c` Girlfriend
-  *
+  * `vestiti.c` Clothing

-and for an Italian speaker, all the filenames clearly represent the different scenarios we remember from playing the game
+As you can see, not only we are in for a treat, but let's look at how much did we gather from a single directory listing that easily fits a standard terminal.
+The structure of the distribution, what files contains which business logic, a small synopsis of the domain model of the application.

+A notable absent is any mention of "middleware" platforms, and no mention of a "patternized" architecture, suggesting the author chose its targeting platform wisely, and used it directly for his implementation, substantially reducing the amount of code to maintain for him, and to understand for us.

+In case you only speak English, my reader friend, let me tell you you are missing an entire universe of funny holy wars about when, how and why use what language for what filename, function or variable name, ask your nearest multi-lingual coder friend about it!